Belle Isle Aquarium: History

 The Belle Isle Aquarium opened on 18 August 1904.
 According to the address given at the opening ceremony, when it opened it was the third largest aquarium in the world.
 When it opened it held a total of 65007 gal of water.

 The aquarium basement served as a speakeasy during Prohibition and later held large fish which no longer fit the Belle Isle Zoo's gallery tanks.
 Closed circuit television allowed remote viewing of these fish.
 The aquarium was slightly remodeled in the 1950s.

 Attendance was on a declining trend in the final decade of its first run: 113,000 visitors toured the aquarium in 1995, but only 56,000 in 2004.

 On 14 January 2005, the city of Detroit announced that the aquarium would be closed to save $530,000 annually, with the staff being reassigned to the Detroit Zoo or the Belle Isle Zoo, and the fish transferred to other aquariums.
 It was originally scheduled to close on March 1.
 Although an extension was granted to the Friends of Belle Isle Aquarium to come up with a fund raising plan, the aquarium was closed on April 3, 2005.

 On August 3, 2005, Detroit citizens voted to reopen the aquarium by an overwhelming margin (88% in favor, 12% opposed).
 However, the vote was non-binding and the aquarium remained closed.
 In 2010, supporters of the aquarium were still trying to find donors to help defray the building's operating costs.

 Although the building was closed between 2005 and 2012, goldfish and koi from an outside pond were housed in the aquarium during the winter.
 Each year in February, the aquarium opened for a day for the annual "Shiver on the River," a fund raising event to promote public support of Belle Isle non-profit groups including the Friends of Belle Isle Aquarium.

 On 14 August 2012, The Belle Isle Conservancy, a non-profit volunteer group established in 2011 from the merger of the Friends of Belle Isle Aquarium and other Belle Isle non-profit groups, announced the re-opening of the aquarium on a limited basis.
 The aquarium was reopened on 18 August 2012, the 108th anniversary of its opening.
-Since 15 September 2012 the volunteer-run aquarium has been open on Saturdays from 10:00 am – 3:00 pm.
+The Aquarium now operates with free public admission, welcoming visitors Friday-Sunday from 10am - 4pm, thanks to community funding and the efforts of Belle Isle Conservancy.

 Animals

-When it was open, the aquarium had 60 exhibits with a total tank volume of 32000 u.s.gal, and was home to over 1,500 fish of 146 species.
+In 2005, the aquarium had 60 exhibits with a total tank volume of 32000 u.s.gal, and was home to over 1,500 fish of 146 species.
 The aquarium largely featured freshwater species native to the Great Lakes region, but also had salt-water species from around the world.
-Currently the aquarium is operating with a limited collection of fish species, as volunteers are still working to restore the aquarium.
+Currently the aquarium over 200 species of aquatic animals.

 The aquarium made news in 2002 when one of its female white-spotted bamboo sharks gave birth to two young despite not having been near a male in six years, in a suspected rare case of parthenogenesis.